Dom people: Al-Nawar

 Al-Nawar (نور) is an Arabic term for several nomad communities used primarily in Jordan, Syria, Lebanon, and Palestine.
 The term, regarded as derogatory, is used by Arabs for several diverse ethnic groups.
 They have historically been called "Gypsies", though as a whole they are not Romani.
 The Dom people are especially known as Nawar.
 While both they and Romani people originated from the Indian subcontinent, they came from two drastically different ethnicities and cultures.
 The Nawar in Palestine are also known as Ghajars (gypsies).

 The Nawar in Syria number 100,000 to 250,000 people according to estimations.
 The vast majority is sedentary.

+Contemporary Issues

+In many countries in the Middle East, the Dom are among the most socially marginalized minorities.
+In Syria, the terms used to refer to them—‘'Nawar’', ‘'Qurbat’', ‘'Zatt’', and ‘'Ghajar’'—are explicitly considered derogatory, while many Dom conceal their identity due to discrimination.
+In Palestinian society, the Dom occupy the lowest rung of the social hierarchy, even though they bear Arabic names and are Muslims.
+They mostly live in poverty in extended families.
+The situation is similar in Lebanon and Jordan.
+Their social situation is thus similar to that of many Romani groups in Eastern Europe.

+The social situation of many Dom is characterized by poverty, informal employment, limited schooling, precarious housing conditions, and restricted access to government services.
+In Syria, before the war, many Dom worked as seasonal laborers, day laborers, musicians, scrap dealers, blacksmiths, or in other informal occupations; at the same time, the majority society often assigned them occupations that were marginalized or considered lowly.
+The situation is particularly problematic for groups without complete documentation.
+While settled Dom in Syria were often registered as Syrian citizens, families living informally frequently lacked identification cards, passports, or birth certificates, which made access to education, healthcare, legal employment, and humanitarian aid difficult.
+In other countries, such as Iraq, members of the Dom minority are often stateless, either by choice (e.g., to avoid military service) or due to discrimination by the authorities.